Michal Rozsíval: Phoenix Coyotes

 On 10 January 2011, Rozsíval was traded to the Phoenix Coyotes for Wojtek Wolski.
-He did not record any points during the Coyotes' run to the 2012 Western Conference Finals against the Los Angeles Kings.
+He did not record any points during the Coyotes' run to the 2012 Western Conference Final against the Los Angeles Kings.
 He was injured on a play just seconds before Dustin Penner's overtime series winner after a hit from Dustin Brown, and had to be assisted off the ice.

 Chicago Blackhawks

 On 11 September 2012, Rozsíval was signed as a free agent by the Chicago Blackhawks on a one-year contract.
 The Blackhawks would win both the Presidents' Trophy and Stanley Cup during the lockout-shortened 2012–13 season, defeating the Boston Bruins 3–2 in six games during the finals.
-In Game 1 of that series, Rozsíval shot a puck that deflected off Dave Bolland and Andrew Shaw into the net for the game-winning triple-overtime goal.
+In game one of that series, Rozsíval shot a puck that deflected off Dave Bolland and Andrew Shaw into the net for the game-winning triple-overtime goal.
 Rozsíval was credited with an assist.

 On 5 July 2013, Rozsíval signed a two-year contract extension to remain with the Blackhawks.